BlueDot Impact Guide to the Clade X Tabletop Exercise

 During the exercise, we ask you not to focus so much on whether you agree with those assumptions, but to focus on the bigger picture of what’s going on and think about the policy implications for health security.
 The exercise is explicitly non-partisan, and is meant to be a generic representation of senior levels of the US government.
 The President and the administration are not meant to represent any specific administration, past or present.

 We acknowledge that setting this exercise in the US context means that some of the discussion and policies will be specific to the US and/or more developed economies in the Global North.
-After the exercise, it might be worth reflecting on the ways in which decisions made could have differed if you were playing the role of other Governments.
+After the exercise, it would be worth reflecting on the ways in which decisions made could have differed if you were playing the role of other Governments.

 The scenario